 One of the simplest ways to save money is to start planning early.
-Make a list of everything you’ll need for the holidays a few months before the holiday season begins.
-Include everything you can think of, including small items like extra toilet paper.
-During the holidays, these tiny expenses can quickly add up and put you over budget.
+Make a list of everything you’ll need for the holidays a few months before the season begins.
+Include everything you can think of, including small items such as extra toilet paper.
+During the holidays, these small expenses can quickly add up and put you over budget.
 If you begin planning ahead of time, you’ll reduce your overall costs.
 For example, if paper plates are on sale in August, go ahead and stock up.
 If you see the perfect gift for your niece on sale in October, grab it.
 As long as you’re willing to get organized early, you can reduce your expenses by shopping when things are on sale.

 Focus on spending time together

-Sometimes thinking creatively can be a challenge, but when it comes to the holidays, don’t be afraid to come up with new ways to celebrate inexpensively.
+Sometimes creative thinking can be a challenge, but when it comes to the holidays, don’t be afraid to come up with new ways to celebrate inexpensively.
 For example, maybe you and your family usually have an expensive gift exchange.
 Even if you set a price limit, that limit might be higher than your family can reasonably afford.
 Why not suggest some different ideas this year?
 You could host a kids-only gift exchange or ask family members to exchange gifts they made themselves.
 You could do a baked-goods only gift exchange.
 You could even try something like a books-only gift exchange where each family member gives and receives a new book.
-Another option would be to skip the gift exchange completely and instead participate in a local charity event or do some volunteer work as a family.
+Another option would be to skip the gift exchange entirely and instead participate in a local charity event or do some volunteer work as a family.